 Learning how to manage your mail is a surprisingly daunting organizational task.
 You can't just visually organize mail; you have to read and touch every document in order to file or discard.
 That said, the best way to start is to jump in and do it now.

 01 of 05

 Dump the Junk

 Reduce the amount of mail you receive by stopping the influx of junk mail.

 02 of 05

-- If you sort on your way in the door, chances are you are not prepared to manage your mail at that time.
+If you sort on your way in the door, for example, chances are you are not prepared to manage your mail at that time.
 You need the right tools and the attention to decide how to use or discard each piece.

-- Never touch a piece of paper more than once if you don't have to.
-This is what makes paper management so exhausting: You have to read it each time!
+Also, never touch a piece of paper more than once if you don't have to.
+This is what makes paper management so exhausting: You have to read it each time you pick it up.
 Wait until you're ready to manage and discard.

 03 of 05

 Have the right tools—a shredder, recycling bin, and a filing system and calendar—at hand to discard, recycle, or respond to your mail.
-This includes: